Boljunčica

 Boljunčica is a river in inland Istria, Croatia.
 It discharges into the Adriatic Sea near Plomin.
-It is 33 km long and it has a basin with an area of 230 km2.
+It is 33 km long with a basin area of 230 km2.
 Its average discharge at the measurement station in Polje Čepić (covering 183 km^{2} of the basin) is 0.956 m^{3}/s, and it can go completely dry.

 Boljunčica rises on the western slopes of the Učka mountain and flows to the south.
 Near Polje Čepić and Potpićan, it goes underground and emerges near Plomin.